an-dr/spa/doc/arch.md

 # Architecture

-## 0. Reminder
+## SPA Introduction

+This document is written using [Small Project Architecture (SPA)](https://github.com/an-dr/spa) framework.
+A framework that keeps the quality high and the project fun.

+Friendly Reminder:

 > A good architecture makes the system easy to change, in all the ways that it must change, by leaving options open.
 > *Robert C. Martin, Clean Architecture*

 ## 1. Project Description

-This project devines the Small Project Architecture Framework (SPA).
+This project defines the Small Project Architecture Framework (SPA).
 This framework is intended to be used if you want to build a small project but don't want to miss some crucial detail in the beginning.

 ## 2. Target Users